Updated: Apr 5

 I put off writing this post a bit because, well frankly, I didn't want to write it.

 It's a miserable, basically all bad news story.

 But, I promise, if you make it through to the end, there should be a good message.
 I've had more than enough time to think and reflect—and although there were a majority of negatives going on—I've also had to summon new levels of strength, courage, and self-encouragement along the way.

-Another note: I'm at the very begining of this entry, but I must add to please excuse the quality of my writing.
-My head, body, and soul are the most tired they've ever been and while I normally love proofreading, who knows what form this will take.
+Another note: I'm at the very beginning of this entry, but I must add to please excuse the quality of my writing.
+My head, body, and soul are the most tired they've ever been, and while I normally love proofreading, who knows what form this will take.

 Okay!
 First up of course is quarantine training.
 I was actually handling this part really well, finding creative ways to work out wasn't putting too much of a damper on my mood.
 I was prepared to do what I had to do and felt like I had a great community of support around me anyways.

 I had been sort of dealing with some hamstring pain leading up to the quarantine restrictions.
 At training camp this winter, I took some days off on sprint days because of this pulling feeling I was having in my right hamstring.